On the Terminal Location Uncertainty in Elliptical Footprints: Application in Air-to-Ground Links: Performance Analysis

 \subsubsection{Comparison of two scenarios}

-To perform a valid comparison between the two scenarios, we utilize a UAV with a tilted directional antenna and a second UAV with a vertical directional antenna, both of which cover the same elliptical area on the ground as illustrated in Fig. \ref{Figure10}.
-The first UAV hovers at $H_{t}=300$m and has an directional antenna tilted at $\psi$ degrees to cover the shaded area.
+To perform a valid comparison between the two scenarios, we utilize a UAV with a tilted directional antenna and a second UAV with a vertical directional antenna, both of which cover the same elliptical area on the ground, as illustrated in Fig. \ref{Figure10}.
+The first UAV hovers at $H_{t}=300$m and has a directional antenna tilted at $\psi$ degrees to cover the shaded area.
 Meanwhile, the second UAV covers the same area but hovers at altitude $H_{\rm{v}}$.
 In both cases, the semi-apex angle is $\theta=30^{\circ}$, while $m=4/3$.
-Additionally, according to \eqref{EllDim}, the values of the axes $\{a,b\}$ of the ellipse for $\psi=\{20^{\circ},40^{\circ}\}$ are $\{205.2, 188.5\}$ and $\{385.6, 258.5\}$, respectively.
+Furthermore, according to \eqref{EllDim}, the values of the axes $\{a,b\}$ of the ellipse for $\psi=\{20^{\circ},40^{\circ}\}$ are $\{205.2, 188.5\}$ and $\{385.6, 258.5\}$, respectively.

 Figure 11 outlines the performance comparison between the two UAVs.
 Within the context of the second scenario, Fig. \ref{Figure11}(a) displays the association between $\psi$ and $H_{\rm{v}}$, required by the UAV for directional transmission.
-The depicted trade-off implies that, for the same area coverage, an increase in tilt angle (as per the first scenario) leads to a higher requirement for $H_{\rm{v}}$.
-Additionally, as $\theta$ increases, the required altitude increases even further.
+The represented tradeoff implies that for the same area coverage, an increase in tilt angle (as per the first scenario) leads to a higher requirement for $H_{\rm{v}}$.
+Furthermore, as $\theta$ increases, the required altitude increases even further.